JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 - [x] covered by test

 GIVEN the activation model and workers packages WHEN their imports are scanned THEN they depend on no trust-context type except the ActivationDiagnostics finalize contract
 *Architecture / dependency guard for §3 (import-scan or ArchUnit).
-The only permitted trust-side reference is the `ActivationDiagnostics` finalize contract (and its `ActivationStatus`); `Origin` lives in the shared kernel `io.jans.shibboleth.shared`, not the trust context.*
+The only permitted trust-side reference is the `ActivationDiagnostics` finalize contract (and its `ActivationStatus`); `Origin` lives in the shared kernel `io.jans.shibboleth.trust.shared`, not the trust context.*

 #### A12.3.2 · `shouldReferenceTrOnlyByOpaqueValue`